3 Great Tools for Cutting Porcelain Tile

 My advice is not to buy a tile cutter if you do not want to spend the money.
 Rent a tile saw!
 Check out my post How to Cut Porcelain Tile using a Wet Saw before you buy a tile cutter.

-Here is a link to what I use –
+Here is what I use –

 Rubi 5 pcs Wheel Kit TS/TR Tile Cutter (6mm, 8mm, 10mm, 18mm, 22mm)